davdar/maam/writeup/pldi15.markdown

 interpreters in a specific monadic style.
 Changing the monad will change the interpreter from a concrete interpreter into an abstract interpreter.
 As we show, classical program abstractions can be embodied as language-independent monads.
-Moreover, these abstractions can be written as monad transformers, thereby allowing their composition to achieve new forms of analysis.
+Moreover, these abstractions can be written as monad _transformers_, thereby allowing their composition to achieve new forms of analysis.
 We show that these monad transformers obey the properties of \emph{Galois connections}
 \cite{dvanhorn:Cousot1979Systematic} and introduce the concept of a
-\emph{Galois transformer}, a monad transformer transports Galois connection.
+\emph{Galois transformer}, a monad transformer which transports Galois connections.

 Most significantly, Galois transformers can be proved sound once and used everywhere.
 Abstract interpreters, which take the form of monad transformer